12 Best Parenting Books Of All Time

 So how should children's personalities be educated?

-In this book, Adler reveals the psychological mechanism of the formation of children's personality, answers how children view external stimuli, how to respond to achieve their own goals, how to reduce inferiority complex, and how to pursue superiority.
+In this book, Adler reveals the psychological mechanism of the formation of children's personalities, answers how children view external stimuli, how to respond to achieve their own goals, how to reduce their inferiority complex, and how to pursue superiority.

 best-parenting-books-of-all-time